michaelenger/sanntid/README.md

 # Sanntid

-Program written in Go for retrieving realtime arrival data from the [Ruter API](https://ruter.no/labs/).
+Go application for retrieving realtime arrival data for public transportation in Norway.
+Data is provided by the [Ruter API](https://ruter.no/labs/).

 ![Screenshot](https://raw.githubusercontent.com/michaelenger/sanntid/master/screenshot.png)